dosyacat/CS180-group-proj/README.md

 ## 'UserFriendDataBase.java

-In Java, the UserFriendDataBase class implements the UserFriendDataBaseInterface, overseeing user friendships.
+In Java, the UserFriendDataBase class implements the Interface.UserFriendDataBaseInterface, overseeing user friendships.
 It manages friend requests, blocking/unblocking friends, and displaying friend lists.
 Utilizing HashMaps, it effectively stores and manages friend, request, and blocked friend information in the application.

 ## 'UserMessageDataBase.java